apache/spark/docs/sql-ref-ansi-compliance.md

   - `try_element_at`: identical to the function `element_at`, except that it returns `NULL` result instead of throwing an exception on array's index out of bound.
   - `try_to_timestamp`: identical to the function `to_timestamp`, except that it returns `NULL` result instead of throwing an exception on string parsing error.
   - `try_conv`: identical to the function `conv`, except that it "wraps" the result instead of throwing an exception on overflow in the number converted.
+  - `try_make_interval`: identical to the function `make_interval`, except that it returns `NULL` result instead of throwing an exception on invalid interval.

 ### SQL Keywords (optional, disabled by default)